 The Machine-Learning Protest Event Data System (MPEDS), developed by project member Alex Hanna, is the first of its kind coming from within the social movement community that is specifically focused on identifying and coding information about protests.
 MPEDS uses recent innovations from machine learning and natural language processing to generate protest event data with little to no human intervention.
 This permits the timely coding of information about recent and current events and improves the ability to code information on historical events from the growing pool of sources that are available in machine-readable format.
 MPEDS is already working for us.
-It is being refined and will soon be made available to the open-source community for use by others.
-Alex has working papers in progress (some sole-authored and some co-authored with other team members) that will soon be available that describe the accuracy statistics of MPEDS that vary with the types of materials it is trained on, and give examples of how it can be used.
+The latest version is posted on GitHub.
+Alex Hanna has papers (some sole-authored and some co-authored with other team members) that describe the accuracy statistics of MPEDS that vary with the types of materials it is trained on, and give examples of how it can be used.

-Other team members besides Alex Hanna are Pamela Oliver and Chaeyoon Lim (PIs), graduate students Emanuel Ubert and Katherine Fallon, and a host of undergraduates.
+Other team members besides Alex Hanna are Pamela Oliver and Chaeyoon Lim (PIs).
+Graduate students Emanuel Ubert and Katherine Fallon, and a host of undergraduates also participated.
 The rest of us have primarily worked on the problem of human-coding articles from a wide variety of sources to feed them to MPEDS as training materials.
 One of the things we have learned on this project is that human coders do not always agree with each other about whether something is a protest or about its descriptive characteristics.
 We will be writing articles about the overall problem of coding protest events and weighing MPEDS’s accuracy against human coding.